uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 In Phase two, you will deploy the Django application to [Heroku](https://www.heroku.com/).
 Understand the reasoning behind Platform as a Service (PaaS) businesses like Heroku.
 You may follow the official documentation.

-In Phase three, you will apply the lab material to add a comment section to your polls application!
+In Phase three, you will apply the lab material to add a new API route and a comment section to your polls application!

 ## Learning Goals